ydimitriou/bidder/README.md

 # Bidder
 A bidder platform which allows advertisers to submit bids to buy mobile ad space in real-time.
-The platform receives bid requests from 3rd-party ad exchanges and retrieves all available campaigns filtering them by targeting country and responde with the highest bid in terms of bid price.
+The platform receives bid requests from 3rd-party ad exchanges and retrieves all available campaigns filtering them by targeting country and respond with the highest bid in terms of bid price.

 # Installation
 This project requires Java 8 to be installed.
 If java 8 is not installed please follow